-She must be a ‘puller’ during the walks.
-She wears a leash on the nose.
+Rosie’s a ‘puller’ during the walks.
+She wears the leash on her nose.
 It’s called a Halti.
-She’s learning not to pull on the leash.
+Rosie’s learning not to pull on the leash.

 The theory is:

 - The dog has less strength to pull when the leash is on the bridge of the nose.